single-spa/import-map-deployer/README.md

 <img src="https://drive.google.com/uc?id=1tkDltyzV-jpVLT9U5DvRDfslPyiEAB6y" alt="import-map-deployer demo">

+## Why does this exist?

+The alternative to the import-map-deployer is to pull down the import map file, modify it, and reupload it during your CI process.
+That alternative has one problem: it doesn't properly handle concurrency.
+If two deployments occur in separate CI pipelines at the same time, it is possible they pull down the import map at the same time, modify it, and reupload.
+In that case, there is a race condition where the "last reupload wins," overwriting the deployment that the first reupload did.

+When you have a single import map file and multiple services' deployment process modifies that import map, there is a (small) chance for a race condition where two deployments attempt to modify the import map at the same time.
+This could result in a CI pipeline indicating that it successfully deployed the frontend module, even though the deployment was overwritten with a stale version.

 ## Explanation video
 [![Tutorial video for import map deployer](http://img.youtube.com/vi/QHunH3MFPZs/0.jpg)](https://www.youtube.com/watch?v=QHunH3MFPZs&list=PLLUD8RtHvsAOhtHnyGx57EYXoaNsxGrTU&index=6&t=0s "Deploying Microfrontends Part 1 - Import Map Deployer")

+## Security

+The import-map-deployer must have read / write access to the CDN / bucket that is storing your production import map.
+It exposes a web server that allows for modifying the state of your production application.
+It is password protected with HTTP basic authentication.

+### Securing the import-map-deployer

+The following security constraints are highly recommended to secure the import-map-deployer

+1. The import-map-deployer's web server is only exposed within your VPC.
+2. Your CI runners are also within the VPC (or can tunnel into it) in order to call the import-map-deployer.
+3. The import-map-deployer has HTTP basic authentication enabled, and only the CI runners know the username and password.
+4. You have configured `urlSafeList` with a list of URL prefixes that are trusted.
+Any attempts to modify the state of production

+### Secure alternative

+If you are not comfortable with running the import-map-deployer at all, you do not have to.
+Instead, give read/write access to your CI runners for modifying your import map file.
+Perform all import map modifications the import map inside of your CI process.

+If you do this, decide whether you care about the deployment race condition scenario described in the [Why does this exist?](#why-does-this-exist) section.
+If you are willing to live with that unlikely race condition, see [this example](/examples/ci-for-javascript-repo/gitlab-aws-no-import-map-deployer) for some example CI commands.

+If you do want to address the deployment race condition without using import-map-deployer, we'd love to hear what you come up with.
+Consider leaving a PR to these docs that explain what you did!

+## Example repository

+[This github repository](https://github.com/joeldenning/live-import-map-deployer) shows an example of setting up your own Docker image that can be configured specifically for your organization.

 ## Installation and usage
 #### Docker